 Simplifying hybrid and multi-cloud environments with Google Anthos

-The word Cloud has been ruling the technology world for more than a decade now and when I interact with clients from different segments of industries, I see people who want to work on-prem along with cloud environments.
+The word Cloud has been ruling the technology world for more than a decade now, and when I interact with clients from different segments of industries, I see people who want to work on-prem along with cloud environments.
 To be honest, I don’t blame them.
-Most of the times the reason is existing heavy investments in the on-prem infra.
+Most of the time the reason is existing heavy investments in the on-prem infra.
 Even at Opcito, we have been using this combination to develop state-of-the-art applications for our clientele.
 But this rigid approach is resulting in complex environments which are becoming difficult to manage.
-On top of this, when it comes to the cloud, we are spoilt for choices be it AWS, Azure, IBM, Alibaba, Google the list is endless.
-Speaking of Google, the 2019 edition of Google Cloud Next concluded last month and one particular release was the talk of the town – Anthos.
+On top of this, when it comes to the cloud, we are spoilt for choices be it AWS, Azure, IBM, Alibaba, or Google the list is endless.
+Speaking of Google, the 2019 edition of Google Cloud Next concluded last month, and one particular release was the talk of the town - Anthos.

-Anthos is basically a service for hybrid cloud and workload management that runs on the Google Kubernetes Engine (GKE) and apart from the Google Cloud Platform (GCP), you will be able to manage workloads running on third-party clouds like AWS and Azure.
+Anthos is basically a service for hybrid cloud and workload management that runs on the Google Kubernetes Engine (GKE), and apart from the Google Cloud Platform (GCP), you will be able to manage workloads running on third-party clouds like AWS and Azure.
 This simply means now you can enjoy the cloud you like for your application deployment and management needs.
 Your admins and developers don’t need to learn all the new APIs and environments functionalities that come with a new cloud but only Google’s.
 Based on Cloud Services Platform that was announced last year, Google is making Anthos’ hybrid cloud functionality generally available for GCP with GKE and on data centers with GKE on-prem.
-Anthos can now collaborate with third-party cloud services providers including Google’s mighty competitors, AWS and Azure.
+Anthos can now collaborate with third-party cloud services providers, including Google’s mighty competitors, AWS and Azure.
 Sounds interesting, yeah?
 But is that all?
 Well, certainly not!
 Google has evolved Anthos to modernize applications by containerizing legacy applications.
 It has enhanced the overall security of on-premise as well as cloud infrastructures.
 Anthos is fully equipped to manage hybrid clouds.

 Let’s see what are the actual building blocks that are making Anthos an exciting prospect for developers and administrators -